loco-rs/loco/docs-site/content/docs/the-app/controller.md

 # Pagination

 In many scenarios, when querying data and returning responses to users, pagination is crucial.
 In `Loco`, we provide a straightforward method to paginate your data and maintain a consistent pagination response schema for your API responses.

+We assume you have a `notes` entity and/or scaffold (replace this with any entity you like).

 ## Using pagination